Dhaka Flow: A community coming together for healthy living

 Dhaka Flow was held on Friday, 13 January, at Gulshan Lake Park

-We often take our health for granted, but just ignoring it does not make health complications that often plague generations simply go away.
+We often take out health for granted but just ignoring it does not make health complications that plague generations simply go away.

 On Friday, 13 January, at Gulshan Lake Park, Dhaka Flow decided to remind people to take care of themselves.
 The event was organised by Shazia Omar, a yoga expert who has been practising the craft for over 20 years, co-hosted with Gulshan Society and managed by Interspeed.
 The intention behind the endeavour was to promote the wellness of the body and soul.